okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 **What you need**

-* A functional SSO integration created and tested in accordance the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
+* A functional SSO integration created and tested in accordance to the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide

 * The various items necessary for submission in accordance to the [OIN submission requirements](/docs/guides/submit-app-prereq/)